aservet1/cppRAPL/README.md

 + Counting Sort
 + Bogosort

-## How are we measuring energy consumption?
+## How are we measuring power consumption?
-The RAPL library, implemented in C, is adapted from an independent research project that Rutvik and Alejandro are working on for Professor Yu David Liu. @TODO: link to the jRAPL repo
+The RAPL library, implemented in C, is adapted from an independent research project, [jRAPL](https://github.com/aservet1/jRAPL), that Rutvik and Alejandro are working on for Professor Yu David Liu. @TODO: link to the jRAPL repo

 RAPL stands for Running Average Power Limit, a way of monitoring and controlling a computer's energy levels.
 It works on Intel processors by reading and writing the Model Specific Registers (MSRs).
 In this project, we only directly access one function from the library, EnergyStatCheck(), which returns total energy consumption.
 We call the function before and after running our sorting algorithms and take the difference in readings.
 EnergyStatCheck() returns energy readings for three different power domains: DRAM, CPU, and Package.
 Package is the entire CPU socket.
 Our algorithms will therefore be measured with respect to energy consumption in each of these three power domains.